LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 ### Conversation Util:

-Conversation Util allows to perform actions on conversations.
+The Conversation Util method allows to perform actions on conversations, which are listed below.
 Authorization is configured during instance creation.

 #### Get Conversation By ID